boykoira/Enamine-s-Biginelli-reaction-data-and-outcome-prediction-models/README.md

 # 🧪Enamine's Biginelli reaction data and outcome prediction models

-This repository contains Enamine's Biginelli reaction data, both raw and curated, and three reaction outcome prediction models with corresponding scripts and descriptions, as part of the Supplementary Information for our paper:
+This repository contains Enamine's Biginelli reaction data, both raw and curated, and three reaction outcome prediction models with associated files and descriptions, as part of the Supplementary Information for our paper:

 **Predicting Reactivity and Reaction Yields in Parallel Synthesis: Meeting of Expectations and Reality**